Contraction facilitating a lifting organizing stretch

 You're thinking support.

 It is very easy to think that when you feel a stretching feeling that you are getting a stretch.
-You are correct something is stretching, but we are looking for a shift in working relationship in function and in mind body awareness.
+You are correct something is stretching, but we are looking for a shift in working relationship in function with mind body awareness.
 Balance comes when we apply the yoga technique under the umbrella assumption that the body is inseparable from the mind and the breath

 Practicing the sequence sets a ground work base line of familiarity for your nervous system to reset.
 Actively contracting muscle in a static hold while pulling or rather lengthening the muscle thereby redesigning the muscular structure around the joints has to centre around breath focus.
 This is the real challenge - to challenge enough to create change, but not to overwhelm the nerves.